 Prettier Scenery on Smaller Roads

 It reminded me of an interview with a world-class marathoner before the San Diego marathon.
 The organizers were proud of their gorgeous course and asked the runner about it.
-He said that he cannot be distracted by the scenery and only looks at the road 6 feet in front of him.
+He said that he cannot be distracted by the scenery and only looks at the road six feet in front of him.

-Although not as impressionable, countless other country road, farm road, and smaller roads offer the same experience—whether it is the index finger lift from the steering wheel or full on hand waves.
+Although not as impressionable, countless other country roads, farm roads, and smaller roads offer the same experience—whether it is the index finger lift from the steering wheel or full on hand waves.
 Has anyone experienced such friendliness on any interstate highway?